Florida Tourism Collections

 Many of the people who have helped us to build these collections also contributed other souvenir and memorabilia materials to the Yonge Library, including the Jerry Chicone Jr. Florida Citrus Label Collection (3,000 items) and the David Snedeker Collection of Florida Stereoview Cards (2,072 items).
 Lee Harrison is the principal person responsible for assembling the 8,000 tourism brochures in the Florida Ephemera Collection.

+The Florida Tourism Ephemera Collection, number some 8,000 individually-labeled items.
 Brochures and related promotional or souvenir materials range in date from 1854 to 1979 and are arranged in the following categories: Cities (99 binders, 2,502 items); Railroads, Hotels, Steamships and Bus Lines (including the Florida East Coast and Plant systems) (25 binders, 700 items); State Publications on Tourism, Immigration and Agriculture (16 binders, 260 items); Guides, Maps, View Books, Postcards, Letters (15 binders, 950 items); Hotels, Motels and Restaurants (9 binders, 823 items); Attractions (17 binders, 1,789 items); Illustrated Adventure Stories (1 binder, 13 items); and Government Documents and Miscellaneous Materials (10 binders, no count).
+Only a small number of items are online, but samples can be see in our Come Visit exhibit in the UF Digital collections and also in teh Adam Matthew digital database Leisure, Travel, and Mass Culture.
 An online spreadsheet provides an index to contents, with textual descriptions of items, their identification numbers, and dates of publication.